BetterBlox/betterblox/README.md

 # betterblox
+Betterblox is a Minecraft mockup implemented in C++.
+It currently supports placing blocks in the scene and auto spawning the world based on a Perlin noise algorithm.

+## Setting Up Dev Environment
+1. Clone the repo and its submodules: `git clone git@github.com:Betterblox/betterblox --recursive`
+2. Build vcpkg package manager, this is OS specific:
+   1. On Windows: `./vcpkg/bootstrap-vcpkg.bat`
+   2. On macOS and Linux: `./vcpkg/bootstrap-vcpkg.sh`
+3. In CLion, right click `CMakeLists.txt` and click `Reload CMake Project`

-# Dependencies
+## Dependencies
 - GLAD - links the OpenGL functions
 - GLFW - Creates the window
 - GLM - does the matrix algebra
-- irrKlang - for the sounds

-Betterblox is a Minecraft mockup implemented in c++.
-It currently supports placing blocks in the scene and auto spawning the world based on a perlin noise algorithm.

 ## Block storage.
 The blocks are added to the scene by inserting them into an unordered map with the key being a unique position (not allowing duplicates) and the value being the block type.